Need Technology Help?

 I emailed about something else, and no one has responded yet!

 - If you sent a message via the contact form, or directly to Megan, and haven’t heard back – please remember that not all messages will get a response.
 The amount of email we receive is. quite. large.
 We read everything, but cannot respond personally to every message.
 Please see this page for more information.
-If you’re asking about a speaking event or requesting a training, please put that in your subject line.
+If you’re asking about a media interview, speaking event or you’re requesting a training, please put that in your subject line.
 Thanks.

 I don’t know where to find the download / watch a video / save a file!